Pannaiyarum Padminiyum: Critical reception

-Upon release, the film opened to predominantly positive reviews from critics.
-Baradwaj Rangan of The Hindu described the film as "sweetly old-fashioned" but felt that "developments have been dreamed up simply to pad out the running time" and that "the scenes and characters (added to make a feature film from a short), sometimes, feel like editing-room discards that are rightfully DVD extras".
-Sify called it "a feel good and charming emotional drama" but that the length was "the film’s Achilles heels as it stretches and goes on and on, making it boring at times".
+Baradwaj Rangan, writing for The Hindu, described the film as "sweetly old-fashioned" but felt that "developments have been dreamed up simply to pad out the running time" and that "the scenes and characters (added to make a feature film from a short), sometimes, feel like editing-room discards that are rightfully DVD extras".
+Sify called it "a feel good and charming emotional drama" but that the length was "the film's Achilles heels as it stretches and goes on and on, making it boring at times".
 IANS gave it 4.5/5 and wrote, "In a list featuring films that tug at your heart strings, Pannaiyarum Padminiyum deserves to be right on the top.
 An emotionally uplifting work, the film steers away from the commercial zone by constantly rewarding us with characters that not just entertain but stay with us hours after we leave the cinema hall".
-Bharath Vijaykumar of Moviecrow gave 3.5/5 and concluded, "A pleasant drive sans any bump that makes you soak in unadulterated emotions and leaves a smile in your face.".
-The Times of India gave the film 3.5/5 and wrote, "Expanding his much-loved short film into a full-length feature, Arunkumar shows that he is a capable storyteller.
+M Suganth of The Times of India gave the film 3.5/5 and wrote, "Expanding his much-loved short film into a full-length feature, Arunkumar shows that he is a capable storyteller.
 He takes his time spinning his yarn but there is an assuredness in the telling that keeps you hooked".
-Indiaglitz gave 3.5/5 and wrote, "Arun's direction deserves much more than appreciation, one for coming up with a clean family entertaining movie, two for bringing out a full length picture out of a short story" and added "the screenplay could have been a little quicker for the sentimental scenes look very stretchy and could have been made thinner".
-Rediff gave it 3/5 and called the film "refreshing" and "a realistic story about the lives of ordinary people and their simple desires".
-Behindwoods gave it 3/5 and wrote that it "brims with charm, sentiment and carries a lot of feel-good factor".
-S. Rajasekar of Cinemalead wrote "the director seems to have lengthen the duration to avoid short film feel.
-Had the film's running time is just 120 minutes without deviating from the core subject it would have been a cult classic." and rated it with 2.5/5 stars.
+S Saraswathi of Rediff.com gave the film 3/5 and called it "refreshing" and "a realistic story about the lives of ordinary people and their simple desires".